Jonathanac27/Jonathanac27/README.md

 </div>

 ---
-⭐️ Vamos inovar e trazer valor para o stakeholder juntos! 🚀
+⭐️ Let's innovate and bring value to stakeholders together! 🚀